-values of these pins are sampled during reset and used to strap the device into specific modes of operation.
+DP83848H uses many functional pins as strap options.
+The values of these pins are sampled during reset and used to strap the device into specific modes of operation.
 The strap option pin assignments are defined below.
 The functional pin name is indicated in parentheses.

-DP83848T uses many functional pins as strap options.
-The $\frac{A}{2.2}$ k $\Omega$ resistor should be used for pull-down or pull-up to change the default strap option.
+A 2.2 k Ω resistor should be used for pull-down or pull-up to change the default strap option.
 If the default option is required, then there is no need for external pull-up or pull down resistors.
 Since these pins may have alternate functions after reset is deasserted, they should not be connected directly to VCC or GND.

-Signal Name Type Pin# Description PHYAD0 (COL) S, O, PU 35 PHY ADDRESS [4:0]: The DP83848T provides five PHY address PHYAD1 (RXD_0) S, O, PD 36 pins, the state of which are latched into the PHYCTRL register at system Hardware-Reset.
-PHYAD2 (RXD_1) 37 The DP83848T supports PHY Address strapping values 0 PHYAD3 (RXD_2) 38 (<00000>) through 31 (<11111>).
-A PHY Address of 0 puts the PHYAD4 (RXD_3) part into the MII Isolate Mode.
-The MII isolate mode in lected by strapping Phy Address 0; changing to Address ister write will not put the Phy in the MII isolate mode.
-Pl to section 2.3 for additional information.
+Signal Name Туре Pin # Description PHYAD0 (COL) S, O, PU 35 PHY ADDRESS [4:0]: The DP83848H provides five PHY ad- PHYAD1 (RXD_0) S, O, PD 36 dress pins, the state of which are latched into the PHYCTRL reg- ister at system Hardware-Reset.
+PHYAD2 (RXD_1) 37 The DP83848H supports PHY Address strapping values 0 PHYAD3 (RXD_2) 38 (<00000>) through 31 (<11111>).
+A PHY Address of 0 puts the PHYAD4 (RXD_3) 39 part into the MII Isolate Mode.
+The MII isolate m lected by strapping Phy Address 0; changing to A part into the MII Isolate Mode .
+The MII isolate mode must be selected by strapping Phy Address 0; changing to Address 0 by register write will not put the Phy in the MII isolate mode.
+Please refer to section 2.3 for additional information.
 PHYAD0 pin has weak internal pull-up resistor.
 PHYAD[4:1] pins have weak internal pull-down resistors.